A Forgotten Tunnel…

 The front smoke box of a burned locomotive is stamped with the name of its maker, Louis MacDermot, who built the railway for the 1915 Pan Pacific International Exposition.

-University Announces Plans to Permanently Close Historic Bay Area Railroad
+University Announces Plans to Close Historic Bay Area Railroad Permanently

 Though invaluable from a historical perspective,” wrote Dr. Andrew Thulin, dean of Cal Poly’s School of Agriculture, Food and Environmental Sciences, “the railroad does not fit within the strategic intent of the ranch when viewed through that lens.”